It’s a common misconception that military members are rich, and some new recruits think that as well when joining.

 Also, there are military finance classes available to you for free!
 Check out your local base for classes on money management, credit management, home ownership, retirement planning, and more!

 Side hustles!
-You can monetize on your hobbies and skills (ex.
-Woodworking, locksmithing), rent a room to another military member, or one of the various other ways to make money on the side.
+You can monetize on your hobbies and skills, rent a room to another military member, or one of the various other ways to make extra money in the military.

 Think this information could be useful to others?
 Share me!